LinHangzheng/ECE385/README.md

 - How to win
   - There are 5 rounds of fighting in Avalon.
 If you kill all the monsters, you win the game.
-  - If you loses all health or let any monsters cross the brige, you lose the game.
+  - If you loses all health or let any monsters cross the bridge, you lose the game.

 - Monsters
   - All the monsters will appear at the right most of the bridge and walk left.